Becky Massey

-Becky Massey (born 21 March 2000) is a Belgian basketball player.
+Becky Erna Massey (born 21 March 2000) is a Belgian basketball player.
 She represented Belgium at the 2024 Summer Olympics.
 Massey was also part of the Belgian squad that won the EuroBasket Women 2023 and EuroBasket Women 2025 championship.

 In May 2025, Masssey signed a contract with French reigning champion Basket Landes.

 Becky Massey is the twin sister of Billie Massey.